Experienced professionals. Dedicated to a strong manufacturing workforce.

 Dave Ewers is the Director of Content Development for Tooling-U SME.
 Dave has more than 20 years of experience leading industrial and manufacturing training and extensive knowledge of running effective training in power, oil and gas, chemical manufacturing, electronics manufacturing, and industrial controls and equipment.
 His background includes working for Honeywell International, Flowserve, Exelon Corporation, and Fuji America Corporation.
 He has expertise in the design, development, and successful execution of competency-based training functions.
 He earned a Bachelor of Education in Training Development and Design from Southern Illinois University and an MBA from Northern Illinois University.
 David’s certifications include Six Sigma Green Belt, Human Capital Strategist, and Strategic Workforce Planning.

 Rob Coolidge is the director of business development and sales at Tooling U-SME and leads the Corporate Small Business and Government and Education sales teams and the Business Development team.
 The teams he leads work with companies and organizations to create a plan to increase existing employee’s knowledge as well as new employees get up to speed as quickly and efficiently as possible.
 Rob brings with him 15+ years of experience in training, sales, business development, and operations.
 Prior to joining Tooling U-SME, he worked for leading companies like GOJO Industries, Dun & Bradstreet, and New Horizons Computer Learning Centers.
 Rob earned a bachelor’s degree in political science from Buffalo State College.

-Kris Ward leads market intelligence and research efforts supporting Tooling U-SME sales, product, and marketing initiatives as market and business development manager.
+Kris Ward leads market intelligence and research efforts supporting Tooling U-SME sales, product, and marketing initiatives as Marketing and Business Development Director.
 She leads intelligence efforts to advance Tooling U-SME’s understanding of the manufacturing industry and its unmet workforce development needs.
 In this capacity, Kris helps shape business development opportunities and informs the development of strategy and direction for learning and development products, services, and markets served.
 Kris started her career with SME in 1996 holding various positions over the years in marketing and product management.
 She returns to Tooling U-SME after a brief hiatus to learn about the business of content aggregation for the library market.
 Kris received an MBA from Wayne State University and a Bachelor’s in Business from Eastern Michigan University.